hack101/AwesomePython/README.md

 We'll learn about list comprehension which actually lets you do this in a prettier and shorter way!

-One other great thing about python is that it has an interactive mode, which is great for developement.
+One other great thing about python is that it has an interactive mode, which is great for development.
 Unlike other languages (like C or Java) which need to be compiled before they are run, you can write python code in a shell and see the output.
 For this tutorial, I will be writing my code in the interactive mode.